RATING★ 4.8

 📔 Detailed Analysis

-Flying Blind, a standout production of 2013, meticulously weaves its narrative threads through the Drama landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 2013, Flying Blind represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama category.
 The primary thematic concern of the film is an investigation into Frankie is in her forties, ambitious and successful.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Frankie is in her forties, ambitious and successful.
 She works in the aerospace industry at Filton, designing surveillance drones for the military.
 Shes never married, and is completely in control of every part of her life.
 Her closest relationship is with her father, who worked as an engineer on Concorde.
 But her life changes forever when she embarks on a passionate affair with Kahil, a French/Algerian aerospace student, twenty years younger than her.
 One day, she arrives at work and is detained by the security services: Kahil is a person of interest to MI5.
 Her well-ordered life starts to unravel in a welter of suspicion and prejudice, as Frankie no longer knows whether to follow her passion or listen to the doubts that increasingly overwhelm her."